gust500/Epic-7-BookmarkBot/README.md

 - Stats available to see your luck

 ## Installation
-Bookmark Bot requires [Python](https://www.python.org/downloads/) to run.
+Bookmark Bot requires [Python](https://www.python.org/downloads/) to run (ADD TO PATH WHEN INSTALLING).

 To get Bookmark Bot running just download the run the setup